UmmulkiramR/nextflow/docs/process.md

 }
 ```

-In the above example the task is submitted to the `spot-compute` on the first attempt (`task.submitAttempt==1`).
-If the
-task execution does not start in the 10 minutes, a failure is reported and a new submission is attempted using the
+In the above example, the task is submitted to the `spot` queue on the first submit attempt (`task.submitAttempt==1`).
+If the task does not start after 10 minutes, it fails and a new submission is attempted using the `on-demand` queue.
-queue named `on-demand-compute`.

 (process-maxerrors)=